-LEAD6133 Biblical Models of Leadership
+LEAD6113 Foundations of Leadership 1: Biblical Models of Leadership

 This course will study varied models of leadership reflected in the Bible though examining the leadership styles of prominent Biblical leaders, (i.e., Moses, Joshua, Nehemiah among many others).
-Special attention will be given on Christ's leadership mentoring and leadership practices and how these practices can be translated to present day Christian service and ministry.
+Special attention will be given to Christ's leadership mentoring and leadership practices and how these practices can be translated to present day Christian service and ministry.